KerosuoLab/Shapemetrics/README.md

 Create a color map for the different cell groups:
 ```
 cmp = jet(length(branches));
-cmp(1,:)  = [0.1,0.9,1];   % light blue
+cmp(1,:)  = [0.1,0.4,1];   % dark blue
 cmp(2,:)  = [0.8,0.6,0.9]; % lilac
 cmp(3,:)  = [0,0.8,0.8];   % cyan
 cmp(4,:)  = [0.8,0.2,0.4]; % red pink
 cmp(5,:)  = [0.9,1,0];     % yellow
-cmp(6,:)  = [0.1,0.4,1];   % dark blue
+cmp(6,:)  = [0.1,0.9,1];   % light blue
 cmp(7,:)  = [0.6,0.9,0.4]; % green
 ```
 The way to access this color map is to use the following variable as an arrow that points the color user wants to start with.
-Default is to start with color number 1 (light blue):
+Default is to start with color number 1 (dark blue):
 ```
 counter = 1;
 ```